jkroepke/helm-secrets/README.md

 ## Moving parts of project

-- [`scripts/install.sh`](scripts/install.sh) - Script used as the hook to download and install sops and install git diff configuration for helm-secrets files.
 - [`scripts/run.sh`](scripts/run.sh) - Main helm-secrets plugin code for all helm-secrets plugin actions available in `helm secrets help` after plugin install
 - [`scripts/drivers`](scripts/drivers) - Location of the in-tree secrets drivers
 - [`scripts/commands`](scripts/commands) - Sub Commands of `helm secrets` are defined here.